talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 # Studying
 Just from this round of interviewing, I found that studying was actually a good idea.
-In the past when I'd interviewed, my primary focus was building side projects to talk about.
+In the past when I'd interviewed, my primary focus was building side projects that I could talk about in an interview setting.

 This time around, with tools like CoderPad and CodeSandbox or whatever else is out there, it seems like a lot of companies actually want to do some real code challenges (some problem-solving, algorithm-y questions and some pair programming in a codebase challenges) with you in real time.